Mikhail Segal: Biography

 In 2014, Mikhail Segal presented his third full-length movie A Film About Alexeev, with the lead role by Alexander Zbruev, who by that time was not playing in cinema for already 10 years.

 In 2018, the movie Elephants Can Play Football and the book Почерк were released.

-Mikhail was a movie festival jury member at FIPA-2012 (Biarritz, France), Baltic Debuts-2014 (Svetlogorsk, Russia), Kinoshock 2015 (Anapa, Russia), OIFF-2016 (Odessa, Ukraine), and others.
+Mikhail was a movie festival jury member at FIPA-2012 (Biarritz, France), Baltic Debuts-2014 (Svetlogorsk, Russia), Kinoshock 2015 (Anapa, Russia), OIFF-2016 (Odesa, Ukraine), and others.

 He is an author of novels for Russian Pioneer magazine.